-One last thing which requires a little fixing is the new combo boxes in cells D3, E3, F3.
-We must make sure each of the new combo boxes controls the correct leg, which quite likely is not the case at the moment.
+One last thing which requires a little fixing is the new dropdown boxes in cells D3, E3, F3.
+We must make sure each of them controls the correct leg, which quite likely is not the case at the moment.

-Right click the combo box in cell D3 and then choose “Format Control” (same as we did in part 2 when we were creating the first combo box).
+Right click the combo box in cell D3 and then choose “Format Control” (same as we did in part 2 when we were creating the first dropdown box).

 In the Format Control window that pops up, check “Cell link” (the middle of the three settings).

-Repeat this with the combo boxes in E3 and F3.
+Repeat this with the dropdown boxes in E3 and F3.

 Now all the individual legs should have correct calculations – test this by changing the different inputs and combo box selections.

 The last step is to calculate total payoff for the entire position, which is just sum of the four legs.
 We can calculate it in cell G9, using the formula: